Arangetram (1973 film): Production

 After the release of Velli Vizha (1972), director K. Balachander felt that films must highlight ideas that help society, and he had to dare to shoot stories that others would be reluctant to touch; this laid the foundation for Arangetram.
 T. S. B. K. Moulee said in an interview in 2014 that Balachander, who used to watch Moulee's plays, wanted him to write the comedy subplot for the film as he liked Moulee's style of writing.
-However, Moulee felt the film did not warrant a comedy subplot as it would "dilute its seriousness" and did not work on the film.
+However, Moulee felt the film did not warrant a comedy subplot as it would "dilute its seriousness" and did not work in the film.
 The film marked Kamal Haasan's first adult role, while Prameela, Jayachitra and Jayasudha made their acting debut in Tamil with this film.
 The film was produced by N. Selvaraj, J. Duraisamy and V. Govindarajan under Kalakendra Films.
 Cinematography was handled by B. S. Lokanath, and editing by N. R. Kittu.

 Soundtrack

 The music was composed by V. Kumar, with lyrics by Kannadasan.
+The song "Mappillai Ragasiyam" is set in Charukesi raga.

 Release and reception

 Arangetram was released on 9 February 1973.
 It was the first film to be released at the then newly opened Vettri Theatres.
 Reviewing for the magazine Film World, T. G. Vaidyanathan wrote, "Arangetram marks a new beginning, a fresh approach and is a veritable oasis in the dreary desert wastes of Tamil Cinema."
+Navamani praised the acting and direction.
 Though the film carried hard hitting messages and bold scenes and was controversial at the time of its release, it became a critical and commercial success.
 The film was featured as part of the Tamil Nadu government's information campaign promoting family planning.

 Remakes

-The film was remade in Telugu as Jeevitha Rangam (1974), and in Hindi as Aaina (1977) by Balachander himself.
+In 1974, the film was remade in Telugu as Jeevitha Rangam, and in Hindi as Aaina by Balachander himself.